judeokello/WsprForLinux/docs/devplan.md

 ## 📋 Application Architecture

 **W4L is a system tray application** that runs continuously in the background and can be activated via global hotkey.
-The application follows this pattern:
+The application follows an **On-Demand Hybrid Model** to balance memory efficiency with responsiveness.

-- **Background Service**: App runs continuously with system tray icon
-- **Global Hotkey**: User-defined hotkey launches/shows the GUI
-- **Single GUI Instance**: Only one GUI window can be active at a time
-- **Background Operation**: When GUI closes, app continues running in memory
-- **Auto-Paste**: Transcription results are automatically pasted to active cursor position
-- **Model Persistence**: Whisper model stays loaded in memory for fast transcription
+For a detailed explanation of this architecture, see the **[Architecture Overview](architecture_overview.md)**.

 **Note**: This application is currently **Linux-only**.
 For details on Linux-specific assumptions and future cross-platform considerations, see [`docs/linux_specific_assumptions.md`](linux_specific_assumptions.md).